Rumore

-Rumore Coat of Arms
+Coat of Arms

 Blazon of Arms: Argent; a fess gules; Between in chief two mullets or; and in base a rose, petals or and gules.

 Translation: "Argent" is a color, usually silver or white.
 It represents peace and sincerity.
 "A fess gules" is the red bar across the middle of the shield.
 "Gules" is the color red, and represents a warrior or martyr, and military strength and magnanimity.
 "Between in chief two mullets": the word "chief" means the top one-third of the shield; signifies dominion and authority; often granted as a special reward for prudence and wisdom or successful command in war.
 A "mullet" is a divine quality from above; mark of the third son.
 "In base of rose, petals or and gules": A rose represents the mark of the seventh son; hope and joy.
 "Gules" is the color red, and in the case of the rose means grace and beauty.